 I am definitely a fan of a slow cooked soup that extracts all the flavor of the chicken and the richness of the bones.
 On the other hand I am also an impatient chef, so I come up with creative ways to speed up the process without compromising on flavor.

 Celery onion, carrot and fresh herbs flavor the soup base.
-Parsley is the standard for soups but I also like to add thyme or dill in addition.
+Parsley is the standard herb for soups but I also like to include sage and thyme – either fresh leaves or dried.
+Whole fresh sage leaves should be removed.
+These herbs give the soup that savory, warm winter taste and feel.
+Dill is another herb that is traditional in chicken soup.
 Use whichever one is your favorite.

 Gluten-Free Cream of Chicken Soup